openSUSE/news-o-o/_posts/2011-11-26-opensuse-weekly-news-issue-203-is-out.markdown

 Clean installs do require a bit of preparation, though.
 You will be wiping your
         partitions, so you want to preserve your existing data, and a bit of your configurations before embarking on a new install.
-In this post, Iâ€™ll share what I did.(...)
+In this post, I’ll share what I did.(...)

-â€
+”

 ### For Commandline/Script Newbies

-â€œ
+“

         [LinuxCareer.com/Rares Aioanei: Learning Linux Commands: sed](http://how-to.linuxcareer.com/learning-linux-commands-sed)